Growing Hope: Zambia

 CPC + Zambia | CPC is committed to long-term partnerships with two distinct communities in Zambia: George and Moyo.
 The George compound is an urban area near Zambia’s capital of Lusaka.
 Our partner, Jubilee Centre, works with local churches to care for orphans, child-headed households, and people living with HIV/AIDS, as well as stimulates micro-enterprise.
 The rural community of Moyo, four hours south of Lusaka, struggles with inadequate healthcare and limited education.
 We join with our partner there, World Vision, in providing clean water, healthcare, and the first school for 7th grade and beyond.

-HALF-MARATHON WITH TEAM WORLD VISION
+TEAM WORLD VISION HALF-MARATHON

 FOUR WAYS TO GET INVOLVED!

 February 2012 update for Moyo ADP-Ndondi High School

 Naoh Hanjapa looked around the lush green and wild surroundings, the grounds on which the much anticipated Ndondi High School is taking shape.

 Noah is the chairman of the Parent Teacher Association (PTA) and speaking for other parents expresses his excitement that this long held dream that this part of Moyo ADP will soon have its very own high school.
 “We really appreciate what World Vision is doing here,” he said.
 Noah goes on to explain that the construction is making progress, but the school is yet to be certified by the government.
 “As a temporary measure, high school students that are enrolled at this school are using the classrooms and boarding facilities at Ndondi Basic School, but these are in a very poor state.”
 Ndondi Basic School can be seen from the site of the new school.
 It is there in the broken down classrooms and dormitories that High School students are learning from.